csherstan/bikkle/JOURNAL.md

+2025-05-06
+- I *think* the overall algorithm is working, but it doesn't seem very efficient in terms of samples.
+I can see the agent is sort of able to learn to get some pellets, but it's not consistent and doesn't seem to differentiate between blue and pink.
+- Next:
+ - Double-check reward structure
+ - Add event based replay buffer
+ - Try speeding up the learning using compile, etc.
+ - Try multiple envs per step.
+ - Add another self-attention block
+ - Rework preprocess_bikkle_observation_with_mask

 2025-05-05

 - Change env to produce variable numbers of each block type.
 I'm trying to figure out how the data is being handled